tannousmarc/minimal-lockpick/README.md

 - CSS considers 3600deg != 360deg but -3600deg == 360deg for some reason.
 Hence, counter clockwise spinning sometimes caps unexpectedly.
 - Because of the same reason as above, sometime speed may be very very small.
 The way speed is calculated is distance/time with a fixed time animation, but random distance.
 For a distance of 0deg to -3600deg, CSS might equal it to distance of 0deg to -360deg.
+- Tapping on mobile works, but the spacing/sizing is off.